Chania Crete – Travel Guide to Chania 2023

 Keep in mind that the time of the year you plan to visit also matters, as the high season from June to September may be busier and more crowded, making it difficult to visit some places or to find accommodation.

-Traveling to Chania Crete : Is it Expensive?
+Travelling to Chania Crete: Is it Expensive?

 Where to stay in Chania Crete: